COVID-19 vaccine requirement for front-line City of Winnipeg staff

-As part of our commitment to ensure the health and safety of our residents and employees, all individuals entering City facilities or using City vehicles, including Winnipeg Transit and Winnipeg Transit Plus, must wear a face mask as a means to help prevent the spread of COVID-19 in our community.
+As part of our commitment to ensure the health and safety of our residents and employees, all individuals entering City-operated facilities or using City vehicles, including Winnipeg Transit and Winnipeg Transit Plus, must wear a face mask as a means to help prevent the spread of COVID-19 in our community.
 For more information, see: Ongoing response.

 Potential exposures information

 For information provided by Manitoba Health about locations where people might have been exposed to COVID-19 in a City facility or vehicle, including Winnipeg Transit, see: Potential exposures.